GoogleCloudPlatform/memorystore-samples/caching/demo/README.md

 );
 ```

 4. You will be required to allow unauthenticated invocations.
-Navigate to your [Leaderboasrd App Service](https://console.cloud.google.com/run/detail/us-central1/leaderboard-app-service/security?) to enable this.
+Navigate to your [Caching App Service](https://console.cloud.google.com/run/detail/us-central1/caching-app-service/security?) to enable this.

 You should have a fully working caching solution deployed on Google cloud with Memorystore for Valkey.
 Select the service URL to view your application.